Bill's 14 Top Hikes

 Timberline Lodge Trails: Mt.
 Hood’s Timberline Lodge began as a Depression-era make-work program, but by the time President Roosevelt dedicated this elegantly rustic hotel in 1937 it had become a grand expression of Northwest art.
 Surprisingly, few visitors venture very far into the scenic alpine landscape that lured hotel builders here in the first place.
 Three particularly tempting goals await hikers: the Silcox Hut, Zigzag Canyon, and Paradise Park.

 Bagby Hot Springs: Cedar logs have been hollowed to create 8-foot-long bathtubs at this rustic, free hot springs.
 Even if you don’t plan to soak, the trail here is a delight, leading through a towering old-growth forest along a fork of the Collawash River.
 Just don’t expect solitude.
-On weekends and all through summer the trail is heavily used and there’s a long waiting line at the bath house.
+Closed for 2 years because fires damaged the access road, the trail is now open.
+It's free to hike, but expect to pay about $10 per person if you want to use the hot springs.
+On summer weekends there’s a long waiting line at the bath house.

 Canyon Creek Meadows: One of the easiest routes to the High Cascades’ wildflower meadows, this short loop is ideal for children and amblers.
 More energetic hikers can continue up a steep glacial moraine to an ice-filled cirque lake and a breathtaking viewpoint beneath Three Fingered Jack’s summit pinnacles.
-For solitude, however, skip summer weekends when this trail attracts hundreds of visitors a day.
+From May 15 to October 15 advance permits are required to limit crowding.
+Purchase the $1/person permits at www.recreation.gov starting at 7am, either 10 days or 2 days before your trip.

 Sweet Creek Falls: This sleepy Coast Range valley, with its beautiful cascading creek, was settled in 1879 by the Zarah T. Sweets, a family of Oregon Trail pioneers.
 Portions of an early wagon road have been incorporated in a dramatic trail past a dozen falls.
 Four trailheads along the route make it easy to hike the path in segments.